Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #6: Music lesson plan template

-One of the most common challenges faced by Music teachers is staying on track and letting the specific goals guide their lessons, as opposed to going completely off script and with the flow up to the point of turning your lessons into a completely chaotic mess.
+One of the most common challenges faced by Music teachers is staying on track and letting the specific teaching goals guide their lessons, as opposed to going completely off script, causing their class to descend into madness.

-To ensure your lessons keep at least some semblance of a structure while still leaving enough room for creative improvisation, consider adding relevant lesson plan templates that can automate this process.
+To ensure your lessons keep at least some semblance of a structure while still leaving enough room for creative improvisation, consider using our lesson plan template to make sure your Music class stays on track.

 Music lesson plan template